peeringdb/docs/docs/index.md

 ## Historical data

-* The PeeringDB 1.0 MySQL interface is gone.
-The last available MySQL dump is archived at <https://www.peeringdb.com/v1/final_export.sql>.
 * MySQL dumps from July, 29 2010 to March 14, 2016 are archived by CAIDA at <http://data.caida.org/datasets/peeringdb-v1/>.

 ## How you can help